alibaba/transmittable-thread-local/README-EN.md

 ### 2.2 Decorate thread pool

 Eliminating the work of `Runnable` and `Callable` Decoration every time it is submitted to thread pool.
-This work can completed in the thread pool.
+This work can be completed in the thread pool.

 Use util class
 [`com.alibaba.ttl.threadpool.TtlExecutors`](src/main/java/com/alibaba/ttl/threadpool/TtlExecutors.java)